 Brilliant decision making by the filmmakers to quell the storm until it unleashes itself in all it’s hellaciousness and this I applaud Thomas Bezucha who only has four films to his credit which aren’t of any note yet brings a dutifully directing style to this and really knocks out a winner.
 Kevin Costner is responsible for DANCES WITH WOLVES (1990), OPEN RANGE (2003) –which deserves a larger audience and never really gotten enough of it’s due–, THE UPSIDE OF ANGER (2005), and MR. BROOKS (2007).
 These were all my favourite roles of his and not to be overlooked.
 Kudos to Kevin Costner and I’m eager to see what he does next.

 Diane Lane to me is the less heralded acting twin of Meryl Streep and anchors this story beautifully with her interaction with her husband and also the character of Lesley Manville.
 Beautifully acted all around and the acting is what gives this film its passion.

 Many things have been lost in our loss of innocence in our highly paranoid pandemic times including the loss of a regular work life, the warmth and company of family down to the attendance of the cinema going public.
-This is one of the films that got short shrift and should be given more of an opportunity to find a larger audience because it is that good.
+LET HIM GO is one of the films that got short shrift and should be given more of an opportunity to find a larger audience because it is that good.
 The dovetailing of both the first and second acts seemed to be from two opposing films is the only criticism I can level at it but all praise and glory need to be given to the actors, writers and director for keeping the viewer glued and completely wrapped up in this modern day tragic western tale.